The September 1 Junior Year Rule: Why Lacrosse Recruiting Is Different | RosterWise™

 Misconception: “If coaches haven’t reached out by June 15 after sophomore year, they’re not interested.”

-Reality: This is exactly the kind of misconception the September 1 rule creates.
-Coaches who are interested in a recruit may have been watching for months or years before September 1 of junior year.
+Reality: This is exactly the kind of misconception a junior-year contact date creates.
+Coaches who are interested in a recruit may have been watching for months or years beforehand.
 The lack of June communication says nothing about coach interest — it reflects NCAA rules, not coach evaluation.

 Misconception: “All NCAA sports follow the same recruiting calendar.”

 Reality: Lacrosse, baseball, men’s basketball, women’s basketball, football, and several other sports each have their own specific recruiting calendars with different initial contact dates, dead periods, and evaluation rules.
-Families should consult the lacrosse-specific calendar published by the NCAA, not general recruiting timelines.
+Families should consult the lacrosse-specific calendar published by the NCAA for their gender, not general recruiting timelines.

-Misconception: “After September 1 of junior year, coaches must respond to all my outreach.”
+Misconception: “After the contact date, coaches must respond to all my outreach.”

-Reality: After September 1 of junior year, coaches can respond — but they’re under no obligation to.
+Reality: Coaches can respond — but they’re under no obligation to.
 Coaches typically have very limited time and prioritize the recruits they’re actively interested in.
-A flood of outreach after September 1 of junior year may not produce responses.
+A flood of outreach after the contact date may not produce responses.
 Quality of outreach and program fit matter more than volume.

-Misconception: “The September 1 of junior year rule means I should wait until then to start the recruiting process.”
+Misconception: “The junior-year contact date means I should wait until then to start the recruiting process.”

 Reality: The opposite is true.
-September 1 of junior year is when coach communication becomes permissible — but the athlete should have done significant preparation work long before then.
+The contact date is when coach communication becomes permissible — but the athlete should have done significant preparation work long before then.
 Filling out questionnaires, building a highlight video, attending appropriate camps and tournaments, building a target list of programs, communicating proactively with coaches (even though responses are limited), and understanding the academic side of the process should all be in motion well before junior year begins.

 What this means for your family’s timeline

-For lacrosse families, the practical implication of the September 1 of junior year rule is that the recruiting calendar runs on a specific schedule:
+For lacrosse families, the practical implication of a junior-year contact date is that the recruiting calendar runs on a specific schedule:

 Freshman year (9th grade): Build the foundation.
 Maintain strong academics.
 Develop skills.
 Begin attending club tournaments and showcases.
 Identify a general range of college types that might be a fit.